Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Introduction

-Methods for GPs \citep{PP,PPimprove} selected knots by borrowing ideas from spatial designs, such as space-filling.
+There is a considerable body of literature discussing the selection of knots. \citet{PP} and \citet{PPimprove} drew inspiration from spatial designs, such as space-filling, to select knots. \citet{titsias2009variational} proposed a variational formulation that simultaneously estimates the covariance and selects knots by minimizing the Kullback-Leibler (KL) divergence between the variational distribution and the exact posterior distribution of the latent function values.
 However, the performance of the predictive process with these knots was only numerically tested without theoretical justification.
-The influence of knots on the asymptotic properties of $\tilde{f}_{\hat c}$ should be investigated.
-Methods for KRRs \citep{Rudi2015,Fastkernel} chose knots that improve the prediction accuracy of $\tilde{f}_{c}$.
-In particular, if the random sampling strategy is used to select knots, the optimal probabilities that minimize the learning bounds were derived.
-However, many desirable points may be missed by random sampling because of its randomness, and the prediction performance of the predictive process will have larger uncertainty; moreover, the influence of the mis-specified covariance was not considered.
+The influence of knots on the asymptotic properties of $\tilde{f}_{\hat c}$ should be investigated. \citet{Rudi2015} and \citet{Fastkernel} chose knots that improve the prediction accuracy of $\tilde{f}_{c}$.
+They derived the optimal probabilities that minimize the learning bounds, which are based on a concept called ridge leverage scores (RLS).
+However, they used a random sampling strategy to obtain knots, which brings randomness and larger uncertainty. \citet{burt2019rates} and \citet{burt2020convergence} investigated how $k$ needs to grow with $n$ so that the KL divergence between the approximate model and the exact posterior can be arbitrarily small.
+However, they only focused on knots of size $k$ sampled from a fixed-size determinantal point process ($k$-DPP) and using RLS without considering the influence of a mis-specified covariance.